Congressional staff

-Congressional staff are employees of the United States Congress or individual members of Congress.
-The position first developed in the late 19th century, and it expanded significantly during the 20th century.
+Congressional staff are employees of a legislative Congress who support legislators in their duties.
+They handle a variety of tasks, including policy research, constituent services, communications, and administrative support.
 Staffers may work with individual members of Congress, or they may be associated with committees or other organizations that support Congress.

 History

 Before the American Civil War, members of Congress did not have staff assistance or even offices, and "most members worked at their desks on the floor."